 It's listing examples of fictional people making that argument.
 That's exactly what First World Problems would be if we started using it to list fictional people talking about First World Problems.

 the flies will find youIt's just a listing of characters using that specific argument?
 That's as much of a trope as characters talking about the weather, or making a joke, or...

 Yes, they're totally the same trope.
 Appeal To Worse Problems even lists the First World Problems meme as an example.
 Merge the pages.
 Appeal To Worse Problems could certainly use the redirect.

 Well, no. They would only be the same if we turned First World Problems into a trope about character discussing the concept in-universe.
 Right now it's about the fiction itself having characters with first world problems.
 But, yeah, it makes a good redirect.

-I think it should be redirected to Appeal To Worse Problems.
+Appeal To Worse Problems.
 Right now this is just tropers gushing about shows they think address social problems.